ryjen/prep-cli/README.md

 - [ ] plugin sdks for different languages
 - [ ] package.json in subdirectory support (recursive)
 - [ ] a strategy to lose dependency on 'prep run' (move library dependencies to system path, `prep install system`?)
-- [ ] consider not using pseudo terminals for non-unix systems or dumb termnimals like an IDE embedded terminal
 - [ ] make workflow video showing usage with vim

 Building